Rao-Blackwellized Particle Smoothing for Simultaneous Localization and Mapping: Background

-In recent years, GPs have been used to construct dense maps of the magnetic field or of the Wi-Fi/BLE RSSI field to be used for localization.
+In recent years, GPs have been used to construct dense maps of the magnetic field or of the Wi-Fi/BLE RSSI field to be used for localization~\citep{Ferris+Fox+Lawrence:2007,Kok+Solin:2018,visetHK:2022,coulinGGJF:2021,vallivaaraHKR:2010}.
 In these approaches, the field is modeled as a GP and the input to the GP, $x$, is in this case the position.
 The GP map is used to make predictions of the field at previously unseen locations.
 Since the GP map also provides information about the uncertainty of these predictions, such approaches are suitable to handle situations of uninformative maps at certain locations.
 In \cref{fig:LAM}, we visualize the magnitude of the magnetic field predicted using a GP that has learned the magnetic field based on measurements along the visualized path.
 The transparency visualizes the marginal variance, where larger transparency indicates a more uncertain prediction.

 One of the main challenges with GPs is their computational complexity which scales cubically with the number of data points.
 Because of this, there is a large literature dedicated to the construction and use of computationally efficient GP regression \citep[see, \eg,][]{QuinoneroCandela+Rasmussen:2005,hensman2013gaussian}.
-One method that is particularly relevant for our work is the reduced-rank GP regression approach by \citet{Solin+Sarkka:2020}.
+One method that is particularly relevant for our work is the reduced-rank GP regression approach by \citet{Solin+Sarkka:2020} which rewrites the GP model in terms of a Hilbert space representation.
 This approach approximates the covariance function in terms of an eigenfunction expansion of the Laplace operator in a confined domain as

-where $\phi_j(x)$ denotes the eigenfunctions and $\lambda_j$ the corresponding eigenvalues.
+where $\phi_j(x)$ denotes the orthonormal eigenfunctions and $\lambda_j$ the corresponding eigenvalues.
 Furthermore, $S( \cdot )$ is the spectral density function of the kernel.
-This approach has been shown to converge to the exact GP solution when the number of eigenfunctions as well as the size of the domain tend towards infinity.
-However, it is typically a good approximation already for a smaller number of eigenfunctions as long as we do not come too close to the boundary.
-Using the approximation in \cref{eq:Hilbert-approx}, allows us to write the measurement model~\cref{eq:gp-MeasModel} as
+For rectangular domains, the expressions for the eigenfunctions and eigenvalues can be computed in closed-form \citep{Solin+Sarkka:2020}.
+For more general domains, they can be approximated numerically \citep[see, \eg,][]{solinK:2019}.
+The spectral density of the kernel can be computed in closed form for any stationary kernel \citep{Solin+Sarkka:2020,Rasmussen+Williams:2006}.
+The approximation in \cref{eq:Hilbert-approx} has been shown to converge to the exact GP solution when the number of eigenfunctions as well as the size of the domain tend towards infinity.
+However, it is typically a good approximation already for a relatively small number of eigenfunctions as long as we do not come too close to the boundary.